Skip to main content

 • Deployment, StatefulSet, etc.: To analyze the cost of a specific application.

-• Controller: For a more technical perspective.
+• Controller: For a more technical view.

-Cost Aggregation by Labels
+Aggregation by Labels

 Grafana Dashboard

 A Grafana dashboard is also available to visualize OpenCost data.
-This dashboard provides an alternative and complementary view to the OpenCost interface, and it retains the complete history of cost metrics, enabling you to analyze long-term trends.
+This dashboard provides an alternative and complementary view to the OpenCost interface, and it retains the complete history of cost metrics, allowing you to analyze long-term trends.

 OpenCost Grafana Dashboard

-1. Configuring OpenCost MCP in Cline
+1. Configuring MCP OpenCost in Cline

 We recommend creating an MCP server named "opencost-xxxxx", where xxxxx is the name of your managed Kubernetes cluster.
+The MCP server URL follows the format https://opencost-mcp.external-secured.identifiant.mk.ms-cloud-temple.com For example, for the "bestie" cluster:

 {